Radiotherapy for stomach cancer

 Radiotherapy is normally given as a number of short, daily treatments in a hospital radiotherapy department.

-You usually have radiotherapy as an outpatient from Monday to Friday.
-Usually, each appointment takes about 10 minutes.
+You usually have radiotherapy as an outpatient.
+You sometimes have it during a hospital stay.
+Usually, each appointment takes about 10 to 30 minutes.
 Your radiotherapy team will explain how many treatments you will have and when you will have them.
 Your course of treatment may last up to a few weeks.

 The person who operates the machine is called a radiographer.
 They give you information and support during your treatment.

-We have more information about having external beam radiotherapy.
+We have more information about having having external beam radiotherapy.

 Support from Macmillan